-From March 2020, business leaders across the world adapted quickly to ensure that entire workforces could fulfil their job role safely at home – with great success.
-Now, with many offices reopening, the playing field has changed.
-Our whitepaper discusses the new challenges facing leaders when navigating the world of hybrid work; building and maintaining the bridges between homeworking and office-based staff.
+In March 2020, business leaders across the world adapted quickly to ensure that entire workforces could fulfil their job role safely at home – with great success.
+Now, with offices open and business adopting hybrid working, the playing field has changed.
+Our whitepaper discussed the new challenges facing leaders when navigating the world of hybrid work; building and maintaining the bridges between homeworking and office-based staff.

 Flexible working options are being introduced across many workplaces, and with the newly announced Government consultation into allowing employees the right to request flexible working from their first day, it’s clear that these options are here to stay.

 Widespread homeworking throughout the pandemic brought to light the many benefits home working can bring, whether it’s an easier school run for working parents, or the extra hours freed up by avoiding the daily commute.
 Another benefit people have found is that by working from home, structures naturally became flatter, and decision-making became more agile with employees trusted to do more.
 However, businesses need to look at how to manage this long-term – it’s no secret that trust and communication are essential for a successful 21st century workforce.